Industrial waste heat recovery: save energy and reduce costs

 What kind of heat are you dealing with?

-These variables will have an impact on how you build your waste heat recovery system:
+The following variables will impact the construction of your waste heat recovery system:

-Want more information on waste heat recovery machine manufacturer?
-Feel free to contact us.
+For more information on waste heat recovery machine manufacturer, feel free to contact us.

-Sometimes the combination of these variables could mean you cant recover your waste heat, but often theres great potential.
+Sometimes the combination of these factors may suggest that you cannot recover your waste heat, but often there is great potential.

 How will you use the recovered waste heat?

-Before you choose the best solution for you, youll need to think about how you will use the recovered waste heat.
-Where does the heat need to go?
+Before selecting the best solution for your needs, consider how you intend to use the recovered waste heat.
+Where should the heat be directed?

 Is this worth the investment?

-- The lifetime of the heat recovery system
+- The expected lifespan of the heat recovery system.

-- The potential savings in energy usage and needed equipment
+- Potential savings in energy usage and required equipment.

-Every situation is different and wed be happy to look into yours.
-Using measurements and models, were able to determine the energy balance of your industrial processes and predict the (positive) impact of energy recovery.
-Well make sure you have a clear idea of the potential ROI, before you invest in a waste heat recovery solution.
+Every situation is unique, and we would be delighted to analyze yours.
+Through measurements and modeling, we can determine the energy balance of your industrial processes and predict the potential (positive) impact of energy recovery.
+Our goal is to provide you with a clear understanding of the potential ROI before you invest in a waste heat recovery solution.

 How we can help